vertaix/MOF-FreeEnergy/README.md

     <em> Schematic representation of MOFseq </em>
 </p>

-For more details check [our pre-print](https://chemrxiv.org/engage/chemrxiv/article-details/686fedbc43bc52e4ec4edfc6)
+For more details, please read our paper, [Highly Accurate and Fast Prediction of MOF Free Energy Via Machine Learning](https://chemrxiv.org/engage/chemrxiv/article-details/686fedbc43bc52e4ec4edfc6)

 ## Installation
 You can install MOF-FreeEnergy by following these steps: